 - wearing well-fitting shoes that are in good condition and support the ankle

-- taking care of your feet by trimming toenails regularly, using moisturiser and seeing a GP or chiropodist about any foot problems
+- taking care of your feet by trimming your toenails regularly and seeing a GP or chiropodist about any foot problems

 Strength and balance training

 Many community centres and local gyms offer specialist training programmes for older people.
-Exercise programmes that can be carried out at home are also available.
-To find out about the services that are available in your local area, contact your local primary care trust (PCT).
+Exercises that can be carried out at home are also available.
+Ask your GP about training programmes in your area.

-Read more about how to improve your strength and balance and physical activity guidance for older adults.
+Read more about physical activity guidance for older adults.

-There may be alternative medications that you or they can use, or the current dose could be lowered.
+Your GP may recommend alternative medication or lower doses if they feel the side effects increase your chances of having a fall.
 In some cases, it may be possible for the medication to be stopped.

 Home hazard assessment

-If you are concerned that you or a relative may be at risk of having a fall, or if you know someone who has recently had a fall, you can request a home hazard assessment.
+You can request a home hazard assessment if you're concerned that you or a relative may be at risk of having a fall, or if you know someone who has recently had a fall.

-The assessment will involve a healthcare professional with experience in fall prevention visiting your home, or your relative's, to identify potential hazards and to give advice about how to deal with them.
+A healthcare professional with experience in fall prevention will visit you or your relative's home to identify potential hazards and advise on how to deal with them.

 For example, as the bathroom is a common place where falls occur, many older people can benefit from having bars fitted to the inside of their bath to make it easier for them to get in and out.